ibm-cloud-docs/databases-for-postgresql/howto-user-management.md

 All users on your deployment can use the connection strings, including connection strings for either public or private endpoints.

 When you create a user, it is assigned certain database roles and privileges.
-These privileges include the ability to login, create databases, and create other users.
-For more information, see the [Managing Users, Roles, and Privileges](/docs/databases-for-postgresql?topic=databases-for-postgresql-user-management) page.
+These privileges include the ability to log in, create databases, and create other users.

 ### Creating Users in the UI
 {: #user-management-creating-users-service-cred}
 {: ui}

-1. Navigate to the service dashboard for your service.
+1. Go to to the service dashboard for your service.
 2. Click _Service Credentials_ to open _Service Credentials_.
 3. Click **New Credential__.
 4. Choose a descriptive name for your new credential.